Teams, tales and tips – a guide to the local game

 Another successful schoolboy product of the Leinster Senior League, Duff was fully aware how much Ireland’s dedicated, grass-roots football community had given to him.

-Mention must also be made of Dublin’s lesser lights currently doing battle with Shelbourne in the second-flight First Division: UCD from University College Dublin, who took on Slovan Bratislava in the Europa League of 2015-16; and little Cabinteely, who survived a debut season in the First Division in 2015.
-Based at Blackrock, near Salthill & Monkstown four stops on the DART line south of Lansdowne Road, ‘Cabo’ comprise 55 (!) teams, boys, girls and ladies, as well as the first XI rubbing shoulders with former Irish champions Drogheda, Athlone Town and Waterford United.
+Mention must also be made of Dublin’s lesser lights regularly doing battle in the second-flight First Division: UCD from University College Dublin, who took on Slovan Bratislava in the Europa League of 2015-16; and little Cabinteely, who survived a debut season in the First Division in 2015.
+‘Cabo’ ran many teams, boys, girls and ladies, as well as a first XI usually rubbing shoulders with the Athlone Towns and Wexfords of this world.

 Seven stops further down the DART line, Bray is strictly in County Wicklow but borders on Dublin an easy hop away.
 Close to both station and sea, the Carlisle Grounds, home of former FAI Cup winners Bray Wanderers, has been a sports venue since 1862.